-C. Special Conditions on Biosolids Storage.
+C. Special Conditions on Biosolids Storage

-For biosolids or material derived from biosolids that are stored in piles for one year or longer, measures shall be taken to ensure that erosion (whether by wind or water) does not occur.
 Permanent storage of biosolids is prohibited.
 Biosolids shall not be temporarily stored for more than two years.
 Written permission to store biosolids for more than two years must be obtained from the Executive Secretary.
 Storage of biosolids for more than two years will be allowed only if it is determined that significant treatment is occurring.